Zakariathr22/SimplexCalculator/README.md

 Linear programming is a technique for optimizing a linear objective function subject to a set of linear constraints.
 The simplex method is an algorithm for finding the optimal solution of a linear programming problem, or determining that the problem is unbounded or infeasible.

 This project is a simplex calculator that can perform basic arithmetic operations using the simplex method and C# winforms.
 The user can enter the objective function and the constraints, and the program will display the optimal solution and the steps of the algorithm.
-The program also handles errors and exceptions, such as invalid input, unbounded or infeasible problems, and degeneracy cases.

 ## Installation and Usage